liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

 Android Studio marks the class declaration as an error because you haven't implemented the listener's methods yet.
 Recall that `GetEntriesListener` defines the methods `onGetEntriesSuccess`, `onGetEntriesFailure`, and `onItemClicked`.
-As with Get Guestbooks Screenlet's listener, you need these methods to respond to the Screenlets actions.
+As with Get Guestbooks Screenlet's listener methods, you need these methods to respond to the Screenlet's actions.
 Implement these methods now:

     @Override
     public void onGetEntriesSuccess(List<EntryModel> entries) {